ento/elm-doc/README.md

         --elm-path ui/node_modules/.bin/elm \
         --exclude '*.Private.*,Blacklist.*'

+or `--exclude-source-directories` entirely:

+    $ elm-doc . --output docs \
+        --elm-path ui/node_modules/.bin/elm \
+        --exclude-source-directories generated

-You can also specify which files and directories to include in the list of modules:
+You can also specify which files and directories to _include_ in the list of modules:

     $ elm-doc . --output docs \
         --elm-path ui/node_modules/.bin/elm \